abstract-theory/django-ip-shield/README.rst

 IP Shield
 =========

-IP Shield is a simple Django app that analyzes HTTP requests and directs IP addresses to a lock page if they make suspicious requests.
-IP Shield is a per-IP-address rate limiter that enforces the limit by having a lock out period.
-IP Shield also allows user-defined analysis functions, so anything in the HttpRequest object (URL variables, POST data, HTTP headers, etc.) could trigger page locking.
+IP Shield is a Django app that analyzes HTTP requests and returns lock pages to IP addresses that perform suspicious actions.
+IP Shield is a per-IP-address rate limiter that enforces the limit with a lock out period.
+IP Shield also allows you to write your own analysis functions, so anything in the HttpRequest object (URL variables, POST data, HTTP headers, etc.) could trigger page locking.
 The functionality is influenced by the program Fail2Ban.

 Quick start